 At ARCH, clients will begin identifying personal issues and exploring their feelings.
 However, this awareness is only a beginning.
 Clients are encouraged to build on existing skills while developing and practicing newly introduced recovery skills.

 The third means is through interaction with people.
 Isolation is a prominent symptom with substance dependence.
 Acquiring new healthy communication skills is essential to successful treatment.
-The staff and residents of ARCH and the local AA, NA, ACOA, and Al-Anon communities are available to offer encouragement and support.
+The staff and clients of ARCH and the local Alcoholic Anonymous (AA), Narcotics Anonymous (NA), Adult Children of Alcohol (ACA), and Al-Anon communities are available to offer encouragement and support.

 When necessary, ARCH will consult with a client’s family and sometimes ask them to participate in family counseling.
 The goals of this consultation are:

-Clients and their families are also encouraged to join Al-Anon.
+Clients and their families are also encouraged to join Al-Anon or Nar-Anon.

-*ARCH provides DUI Evaluations and Driver's Education classes which is licensed by the State of Illinois.
+*ARCH provides DUI Evaluations and Driver's Risk Education (DRE) classes which is licensed by the State of Illinois.